powersj/powersj.io/content/post/ubuntu-bionic-subiquity-updated.md

 ## Networking

-New to networking comes the ability to to create bonds using the discovered networking devices and specify VLAN IDs on devices.
+New to networking comes the ability to create bonds using the discovered networking devices and specify VLAN IDs on devices.

 ![network connections](/img/ubuntu/subiquity/network_connections.png#center)